 How to watch the Ashes: TV channel, start times and streaming England v Australia online

-England’s bid to regain the urn – and win a first Ashes series in Australia since 2010 – got off to a rotten start in Perth
+England’s bid to regain the urn – and win a first Ashes series in Australia since 2010 – has got off to a rotten start

-The 2025/26 Ashes series is well underway after Australia dealt England a humiliating two-day first-Test defeat in Perth.
+England’s hopes of winning a first Ashes series in Australia for 15 years are in tatters after a bruising defeat in Brisbane left them 2-0 down in the series.

-England have not won an Ashes series for a decade and they have not won a single Test match in Australia since 2010/11.
-But there was initial optimism that this time might be different, as Ben Stokes and Brendon McCullum take their exciting brand of ‘Bazball’ into the contest.
+Australia have dominated proceedings so far, wrapping up another eight-wicket win inside four days at The Gabba.

 The Adelaide Oval will stage the third Test starting on 17 December, before the traditional Boxing Day match at the giant MCG in Melbourne in front of 100,000 fans.